arangrhie/T2T-Ref/README.md

 ## Mapping and variant calling for short-reads
 This is an experimental pipeline for testing short-read based analysis variant calling methods using T2T-CHM13v2 as the reference.
 Acknowledging the limitations of difficult-to-map regions with short-reads, we developed a pipeline utilizing a masked reference.
 Masking has been designed to 1) complement sex-chromosome differences between XX and XY individuals and 2) detect robertsonian translocations, often resulting in copy loss in the acrocentric p-arms.
 The mitochondrial sequence has been replaced with the Cambridge Reference Sequence (rCRS, [NC_012920](https://www.ncbi.nlm.nih.gov/nuccore/251831106)) to abide with the rich annotation and resources.

-The masked references described below is available to download [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=T2T/CHM13/assemblies/analysis_set/masked_DJ_rDNA_PHR_5S/).
+The masked references described below is available to download [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=T2T/CHM13/assemblies/analysis_set/masked_DJ_rDNA_PHR_5S_wi_rCRS/).

 ### Sex chromosome complement masking
-The pipeline takes a mapped bam file on hg19, and determins the presence of Y chromosome.
+The pipeline takes a mapped bam file on hg19 (or hg38), and determins the presence of Y chromosome.
 For XX samples, the Y chromosome has been entirely hard-masked in the reference.
 For XY samples, pseudo-autosomal region (PAR) on the Y has been hard-masked to call variants in diploid mode on the PAR region.
 This approach has been tested to reduce false positives and recover more variants in the PAR.
 More details are described in the [T2T-HG002Y paper](https://doi.org/10.1038/s41586-023-06457-y).

 Masked PAR regions on the Y (includes telomere):
 ```